 11 For I know the plans and thoughts that I have for you,’ says the Lord, ‘plans for peace and well-being and not for disaster, to give you a future and a hope.
 12 Then you will call on Me and you will come and pray to Me, and I will hear [your voice] and I will listen to you.
 13 Then [with a deep longing] you will seek Me and require Me [as a vital necessity] and [you will] find Me when you search for Me with all your heart.

 Jeremiah 29:11-13 AMPC

-- Motivation to pray comes from understanding the heart and desires of God – believing in a God who deeply desires to be close to us, dreams for us, longs for us, and inspire us with a hope and future beyond what we can imagine.
+- Motivation to pray comes from understanding the heart and desires of God – believing in a God who deeply desires to be close to us, dreams for us, longs for us, and inspires us with a hope and future beyond what we can imagine.